ousleyp/scripts/README.md

 # scripts

 I can't fully vouch for the quality of these scripts, which were generated with AI chatbot assistance.
+If you are a human with advice, feel free to ping me on Slack!

 I created these scripts with CCS goals in mind (such as performing Content Quality Assessments), and you